AnnaKu32/AnnaKu32/README.md

 - 🌱 I’m currently learning about network and security
 - 🔭 I’m currently working on automating network scanning with Python and Nmap
-- ⚡ Fun fact: I enjoy capture-the-flag challenges
+- ⚡ Fun fact: I like doing capture-the-flag challenges